spiral/docs/components/entity.md

 }
 ```

-Now we can assign such accessor to our field.
+Now we can assign this accessor to our field.

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity